ankitects/anki-manual/preferences.md

 file sizes.

 **Paste without Shift strips formatting**
-By default, formatting like bold and colors are stripped when pasting, unless the <kbd>Shift</kbd> key is held down.
+By default, formatting like bold and colors are kept when pasting, unless the <kbd>Shift</kbd> key is held down.
 This option reverses the behaviour.

 **Night mode**